 The meta-analysis of around 500 implicit bias assessments in 2017 revealed that attempts to rectify the underlying biases resulted in long-term behavioral changes.
 Leaders approached for bias training sessions understand that biases exist and often don’t have the tool for remediation.
 The absence of steps can lead to the status quo.

-Coaching is a powerful and efficient approach when teamed with other DE&I initiatives that help managers, executives, and leaders arrive at their solutions rather than being dictated the steps they should take.
+Coaching is a powerful and efficient approach when teamed with other DE&I initiatives that help managers, executives, and leaders arrive at their solutions rather than being dictated to the steps they should take.
 According to ICF, coaching is partnering with a coach in a creative practice that motivates the client to enhance their personal and professional expertise and potential.
-With coaching, the coachee sets their plan and expected results, and the professional coach ensures accountability of their steps.
+With coaching, the coachee sets their plan and expected results, and the professional coach ensures accountability for their steps.
 At uExcelerate, you can get experienced coaches who opt for modern training measures to develop resilience, offer healthy coping mechanisms, motivate effective problem-solving skills relevant to DE&I and change the negative/biased thinking patterns into a more positive approach.
 The coaches also help leaders cope with different behaviors and change their perspectives to help adopt better-coping measures and focus on their strengths.
 The coaches help leaders meet their individual goals around DE&I and learn to develop capacity rather than dependency.

 Coaching and Developing your Employees

 The special nature of coaching helps enhance underrepresented workers, who often face challenges in the workplace.
-Working on the skills of high potential and low potential employees will help them take more responsibility and manage their job positions well.
+Working on the skills of high-potential and low-potential employees will help them take more responsibility and manage their job positions well.